0Blanck0/Haskell-Exos/README.md

 ## Content

-- `MyPool.hs`: Ce fichier contient toutes les fonctions implémentées pour les exercices.
+- `MyPool.hs`: This file contains all the functions implemented for the exercises.
-- `individual/`: Ce dossier contient chaque exercice isolé, avec son énoncé et sa solution implémentée séparément.
+- `individual/`: This folder contains each individual exercise, with its statement and solution implemented separately.

 ## Setup